burtonageo/cargo-bundle/Readme.md

   libraries) that this package depends on to be installed.
 If present, this forms the `Depends:` field of the `deb` package control file.

+### Mac OS X-specific settings

+These settings are used only when bundling `osx` packages.

+* `osx_frameworks`: A list of strings indicating any Mac OS X frameworks that need to be bundled with the app.
+Each string can either be the name of a framework (without the `.framework` extension, e.g. `"SDL2"`), in which case `cargo-bundle` will search for that framework in the standard install locations (`~/Library/Frameworks/`, `/Library/Frameworks/`, and `/Network/Library/Frameworks/`), or a path to a specific framework bundle (e.g. `./data/frameworks/SDL2.framework`).
+Note that this setting just makes `cargo-bundle` copy the specified frameworks into the OS X app bundle (under `Foobar.app/Contents/Frameworks/`); you are still responsible for (1) arranging for the compiled binary to link against those frameworks (e.g. by emitting lines like `cargo:rustc-link-lib=framework=SDL2` from your `build.rs` script), and (2) embedding the correct rpath in your binary (e.g. by running `install_name_tool -add_rpath "@executable_path/../Frameworks" path/to/binary` after compiling).

 ### Example `Cargo.toml`:

 ```toml